microsoft/botframework-components/.github/ISSUE_TEMPLATE/components-other.md

 ---
 name: Other
-about: An empty issue template
+about: An empty issue template.
 title: ""
 labels: "needs-triage"
 assignees: ""